ericmjl/bayesian-stats-modelling-tutorial/README.md

 # Acknowledgements

-Devlopment of this type of material is almost always a result of years of discussions between members of a community.
+Development of this type of material is almost always a result of years of discussions between members of a community.
 We'd like to thank the community and to mention several people who have played pivotal roles in our understanding the the material: Michael Betancourt, Justin Bois, Allen Downey, Chris Fonnesbeck, Jake VanderPlas.
 Also, Andrew Gelman rocks!

 # data credits